A module-theoretic interpretation of quantum expansion formula: Abstract

 \section{Abstract}

-We provide a module-theoretic interpretation of the expansion formula given in [11], which defines a map on perfect matchings to compute the expansion of quantum cluster variables in quantum cluster algebras arising from unpunctured surfaces.
-In addition, we present a multiplication formula for string modules with one-dimensional extension spaces, derived using the skein relation.
-For the Kronecker type, an alternative expansion formula was given in [20], and we show that the two expansion formulas coincide.
+We provide a module-theoretic interpretation of the expansion formula given by Huang (2022), which defines a map on perfect matchings to compute the expansion of quantum cluster variables in quantum cluster algebras arising from unpunctured surfaces.
+In addition, we present a multiplication formula for string modules with one-dimensional extension space, derived using the skein relations.
+For the Kronecker type, an alternative expansion formula was given in Çanakçı and Lampe (2020), and we show that the two expansion formulas coincide.